-The operations and maintenance plan was adopted by council in May 2019.
+The operations and maintenance plan was adopted by council in May 2019 and is it attached as an annexure to this document.
 Harry Gwala District Municipality aims to provide a broad strategy to be followed with the planning and implementation of activities to ensure that adequate operations and maintenance of water services infrastructure is being undertaken.